 - micro- or micr- pref.
 1.a.
 Small: microcircuit b.
 Abnormally small: microcephaly c.
 Requiring or involving microscopy: microsurgery.

 - macro- or macr- pref.
 1. Large: macroscopic

-Ok, now let's take our definition of algae and put it together with micro and macro to see what we get.
+Take this definition of algae and put it together with micro and macro to see what you get.